 My kids were asking for broccoli cheese quinoa casserole so I hit the kitchen to make a homemade version of condensed cream of broccoli soup.

 Here is what you need:

-2 tablespoons of butter, 1/4 cup of whole wheat flour (if you want it to be white in color like the store-bought kind, use a white flour), 1/2 cup chicken or veggie stock, 1/2 cup milk, 1/2 teaspoon sea salt, 1/4 teaspoon black pepper, 1/2 cup chopped broccoli (I stick mine in the food processor)
+2 tablespoons of butter (you can replace the butter with oil if you desire, I have used coconut oil and it works great!), 1/4 cup of whole wheat flour (if you want it to be white in color like the store-bought kind, use a white flour), 1/2 cup chicken or veggie stock, 1/2 cup milk (almond milk works), 1/2 teaspoon sea salt, 1/4 teaspoon black pepper, 1/2 cup chopped broccoli (I stick mine in the food processor)

 Here is what you do:

 Melt the butter is a saucepan then sautee the broccoli until it is tender over medium heat.

 Reduce heat to medium low then stir in the flour.
 It will get really really thick.

 Add the chicken, or veggie, stock and stir or whisk to get rid of the lumps.